Intersection multiplicity one for the Belkale-Kumar product in G/B: The kernel of the differential map

 Consider a generic matrix

 in Lie$(U)$ and set $u=\exp(\xi)$.
 The matrix $M(v,w,w,e,u,e)$ is

 \resizebox{1\hsize}{!}{ $ \left( \right) $ }

 Its kernel is nontrivial since two rows are proportional.
-The authors did not find such a general raison to prove that the kernel of any $M$ is nontrivial.
-Instead, we use the fact the result is known in the case of Poincaré duality and we reduce to it. \end{exple}
+The authors did not find such a general reason to prove that the kernel of any $M$ is nontrivial.
+Instead, we use the fact that the result is known in the case of Poincaré duality, and we reduce to it by means of Theorem \ref{th:combi}. \end{exple}